christianThardy/christianThardy.github.io/setup.md

-# deep learning can solve non-trival problems in nlp
+# Deep learning can solve non-trival problems in nlp

 Deep learning is thought of as the ability of a class of algorithms to learn a hierarchical set of representations from lots of data, which means it can learn low, mid and high level features.
 You specify the input/output and your networks optimization algorithm updates the weights that determine how each input feature will affect the output prediction.